adrianskelton/Project1/README.md

 ![alt text](assets/images/pallete.png)<br>

-The choice of my color scheme was inspired by the nature sorounding this airbnb so it was earthy and green, but also using the colors in the logo of the website, namely the green and orangy red of the aloe plant in the logo.
+The choice of my color scheme was inspired by the nature sorounding this airbnb so it was earthy and green, but also using the colors in the logo of the website, namely the green and orange-red of the aloe plant in the logo.
+The headings of the content I used the green color above and and social media icons I used the orange with the color changing to orange with a hover css effect.

 ### Typography